 After producing the first vintage in 2003 The Cups Estate has now produced many award winning wines that have received high acclaim.
-The range of wines include; Sparkling Cuvee, Pinot Gris, Chardonnay, Rose, Pinot Noir, Shiraz, Sparkling Shiraz, Moscato and Tawny.
+The range of wines include; Cuvee, Pinot Gris, Chardonnay, Rose, Pinot Noir, Shiraz, Sparkling Shiraz and Moscato.

 Some of the many awards received include Gold Medals and Trophies at The Royal Melbourne Wine Show, The Royal Sydney Wine Show, The International Cool Climate Wine Show, Les Concours des Vins and The Victorian Wine Show.

-When tasting our wines at the Cellar Door our knowledgable Cellar Door Team aim to engage you in as little or as much wine knowledge as suits you.
+When tasting our wines at the Cellar Door our knowledgeable Cellar Door Team aim to engage you in as little or as much wine knowledge as suits you.